lucymait/project-4/README.md

 - Build a full-stack app, by making your own backend and your own front-end
 - Use a Python Django API, using Django REST Framework to serve your data from a Postgres database
 - Consume your API with a separate front-end, built with React
-- Contain multiple relationships and CRUD functionality
+- Contain multiple relationships and CRUD function ality
 - Be deployed online and accessible to the public.

 ## Technologies Used